vikashmehta292511/NavDoc-AI/README.md

 # NavDoc AI - Medical Document Analyzer

-A comprehensive AI-powered medical document analyzer that extracts, summarizes, and translates medical reports into multiple languages with intelligent medical insights.
+A comprehensive AI-powered medical document analyzer that extracts data whole data from report, summarizes it, and translates it into multiple languages.

 ## Features